christiskatsouris/Multivariate/README.md

 - Tibshirani, R. (1996).
 Regression shrinkage and selection via the lasso.
 Journal of the Royal Statistical Society: Series B (Methodological), 58(1), 267-288.

 ## [C2].
 Vector Autoregression Processes

+Lastly, we return back to Vector Autoregression Processes, although not necessarily a high-dimensional VAR(p) process.
+In practise, we consider the case where the dimension of the time-series vector is less than the sample size n.

 Formally, a p-dimensional vector-valued stationary time series
 $$ X_t \equiv \left(  X_{1t},..., X_{pt} \right), \ \ \ \ \ \text{for} \ \ \ t=1,...,n$$